shyam-ramakrishnan/personal_web/content/home/about.md

 I am a graduate student at North Carolina State University, working towards a Master's degree in Computer Science.
 My interests include java programming, cloud computing, machine learning, microservices, software configuration management and continuous integration.

 Besides academics, I am a big fan of progressive rock music.
-Playing guitar and researching about guitar gear is one of my passions.
+Playing guitar and exploring different guitar gear is one of my passions.
 I also love soccer and have played competitive soccer in undergraduate local leagues.

 I am currently interested in full time Software Engineering roles starting May 2018.
 In case you find my profile to match the requirements of any openings, please do contact me.